and how Downtown Garage can help you in Spotsylvania, Fredericksburg, Stafford County, and the surrounding areas.

 • Increased wear and tear of suspension parts

-Again, misalignment is not something you can just walk around the car and notice — unless it is extreme.
+Again, misalignment is not something you can walk around the car and notice — unless it is extreme.
 If you don’t take the car for a checkup, you might only spot the misalignment once further damage has occurred.

 Radiator Hose Restriction